MDMC.trajectory_analysis.observables package

 Returns:

-The maximum number of frames
+The minimum number of frames.

 Return type: